 How will laptops help the children of Lesotho?

-We chose to distribute these laptops in Lesotho because we're passionate about the people of Lesotho.
+We chose to distribute Kindle Fire Tablets in Lesotho because we're passionate about the people of Lesotho.
 The people of Lesotho face many obstacles.
 They're struggling to overcome one of the highest rates of HIV infection in Africa, and most people make barely enough to survive.
-These laptops will help the children further their education and improve their future.
+These Tablets will help the children further their education and improve their future.